gsssrao/Augmented-Reality/README.md

 The images of the 3D objects which will be seen on the target images is located in the 3D Images folder.

-The app has been made using Unity 5 game engine and Vuphorial SDK.
+The app has been made using Unity 5 game engine and Vuphoria SDK.